Will Contests in Seattle

 At Ridgway Law Group, P.S., our concentration on estate and trust litigation means that we can evaluate your claim or defense quickly and reliably.
 We can provide recommendations of how to proceed given your specific situation and are ready to take immediate action on your case.

-For more information about the best alternatives for resolving a dispute concerning the validity or terms of a will, whether through negotiation, mediation or trial, contact our firm today.
+Contact our firm today for more information about resolving a dispute concerning the validity or terms of a will, whether through negotiation, mediation or trial.